hudson155/kairo/kairo-id/README.md

 _Entropy calculation: `length * log2(62)`._

-#### Length guidance

-- 22 is a good default, since it has similar (slightly higher) entropy to UUIDs.
-- If you want to prioritize readability and don't need UUID-level entropy, consider a length of 15.
+- **22:** Slightly higher entropy than UUIDs.
+- **15:** Good balance of entropy and readability.
-- Only use smaller lengths like 5 or 8 if you're confident that a small keyspace is acceptable.
+- **5-8:** Only if a small keyspace is acceptable.

-_Note: Kairo IDs aren't a free lunch.
-There are plenty of performance tradeoffs, including ID generation cost, database storage size & index performance, etc.
-The benefits of better developer experience and readability can be outweighed by performance tradeoffs for some use cases._
+_Note: like any ID scheme, Kairo IDs involve tradeoffs — generation cost, DB storage size, and index performance.
+Use Kairo IDs when human clarity and safety outweigh those tradeoffs._

 ## Installation